 It turned out that a fair few people in the group have also done what I was thinking about trying.
 The only problem was, all the bars they recommended only seemed to be available in the US, like Solo gi.

 The UK options I could find in the shops around my area weren’t quite as good as the ones that had been suggested.
-Meaning I had to settle for what could be inferior meal replacement and protein bars.
+Meaning I had to settle for what could be an inferior meal replacement and protein bars.

 After browsing a few options at the health food store, Holland & Barrett, I eventually picked five bars to try.
 These five bars were the basis of my second health experiment based on myself, covering three days.

 The first one I ended up having was a protein bar by PhD Diet Whey (salted caramel) for breakfast, due to having a hypo.
-I didn’t have time to eat before my GP medication review, and started spinning out as soon as I got on the bus.
+I didn’t have time to eat before my GP medication review and started spinning out as soon as I got on the bus.

 So I picked up a few meal replacement and protein bars from Holland & Barrett after my GP appointment, and this one was the first one I tried.
 I started to feel a little better after eating.
 Although, these bars don’t work with the whole ‘rule of 15‘ concept.
-So the 30 minute mark is probably where I’ll notice the most changes, if they’re going to start happening.
+So the 30-minute mark is probably where I’ll notice the most changes if they’re going to start happening.

-When it started to come up to the three hour mark since I last ate (the first bar), I figured that would be a good time to try another of these bars.
+When it started to come up to the three-hour mark since I last ate (the first bar), I figured that would be a good time to try another of these bars.

-After eating the bar I didn’t seem to crash as hard as I normally would do.
+After eating the bar, I didn’t seem to crash as hard as I normally would do.
 I would say it greatly reduced the blow of my usual hypos, rather than helping me to avoid it.
 I felt a little weird, but then I almost always do.
-The bar at least helped stop my hypo from affecting my ability to work on my dissertation, so I’m counting that as a success I think.
+The bar at least helped stop my hypo from affecting my ability to work on my dissertation, so I’m counting that as a success, I think.

 Due to focusing on doing work on my dissertation, I completely lost track of time.
 But it seems it’s been longer than three hours since I ate the bar and I didn’t get any worse than I was.
 So it would seem the bar kept me fairly stable, even if it didn’t completely help me avoid a hypo.

-Bar 3 – Fulfil Chocolate Salted Carmel Flavour Vitamin & Protein Bar
+Protein Bars: Fulfil Chocolate Salted Carmel Flavour Vitamin & Protein Bar

 Again, I forgot to buy something quick I could eat for breakfast before an early university appointment.
 Meaning I had to rely on another one of these bars as a way to hopefully tie me over until I could get something proper to eat after my meeting.